Testing at the University of Lincoln Biomechanics Lab using University of Portsmouth sensors

 Micro electromagnetic sensor placements in a configuration to assess breast motion and bra support © Helen Yates/University of Portsmouth

-The School of Sport, Health & Exercise Science at the University of Portsmouth has housed the world-renowned Research Group in Breast Health (RGBH) for over a decade.
+School of Psychology, Sport and Health Sciences at the University of Portsmouth has housed the world-renowned Research Group in Breast Health (RGBH) for over a decade.
 Its scientists have worked with lingerie manufacturers, the military, the NHS and other organisations, to test bras and to inspire changes in their design.

 Last year, the RGBH team received international recognition for their part in providing personalised bra prescriptions to the England Lionesses ahead of their European championships win.
 They also helped schoolgirls across the UK learn about the importance of breast health, as part of the Treasure Your Chest initiative.